AntonioFasano/Testmacs/README.md

 Example:

-    project-date:10:Date when you delivered the class project: %v \\n disp-seat-name:0:Computer name is %c
+    project-date:10:Date when you delivered the class project: %v \n disp-seat-name:0:Computer name is %c\n
     seat-name:-1:%c

 `project-date` is an editable field and the text `Date when you ...` will be displayed replacing `%v` with an edititable area of 10-character width.
 Information entered is reported in the answer files as `project-date:DATE`, where DATE is the value typed by the student.